alagala/pilots/azure/jumpcloud-adx-insights/README.md

 $ func azure functionapp publish {FUNCAPP_NAME} --build remote
 ```

 _Congratulations!
-You have successfully setup an end-to-end, serverless real-time processing application on Microsoft Azure!_
+You have successfully setup an end-to-end pipeline to download and analyze JumpCloud data with Microsoft Azure services!_

 # Cleanup the allocated resources